bibig/node-yi/README.md

 # Yi
 + this module collect common useful functions
-+ btw, yi is a chinese word mean easy.
++ btw, yi is a chinese word '易', which means easy.

 ### install
  npm install yi